liuprestin/webninjaTUT-todolist/README.md

-Todo list
+### Personal JS todolist

+List your tasks and track them on this little app

-- based on the udemy clas tutorial by net ninja
+Based on a tutorial by net ninja using bootstrap and font awesome.

-Dependencies
-- bootstrap
-- font awesome